jed/sajak/README.md

 How it works
 ------------

 Sajak returns a simple http listener.
-Upon every request, it:
+Upon every request, it runs through the following lifecycle:

-- parses incoming query, body, and auth data into JavaScript objects,
+1. parse the incoming query, body, and auth data into JavaScript objects.
-- instantiates a new model based on the request pathname and query,
+2. instantiate a new model based on the request pathname and query. so `/users/sajak` would call the `User` constructor with `{id: "sajak"}`.
-- resolves any model URLs in the request into actual model instances,
+3. instantiate any model URLs in the request. so if you `POST` something like `{"user.href": "/users/sajak", "text": "Hello."}` to `/notes`, the user is reified into an actual `User` instance before being passed to the `Note` constructor.
-- calls the user's `authenticate` method to authenticate the user,
+4. call the `User`'s `authenticate` method to authenticate the user.
-- calls the resource's `authorize` method to authorize the user action,
+5. call the resource's `authorize` method to authorize the user action.
-- extends the resource with any incoming body data,
+6. extend the resource with any incoming body data.
-- calls `fetch`/`save`/`destroy` on the resource as per the request method, and
+7. call the appropriate Backbone.js-style `fetch`/`save`/`destroy` method on the resource, as per the request method.
-- serializes and returns the results to the client.
+8. serialize and return the results to the client.

 Since a Sajak app is just a listener, it can be used standalone, or as middleware in any Express/Connect app.
 With Express, any requests that don't match or return an error are passed to `next`, as with any other middleware.